 To order the book, see:

-No matter which course you choose, we guarantee it will help you perform systematic equipment troubleshooting and find the true root causes of your equipment problems that you previously would have overlooked.
-Plus it will help you develop corrective actions that you and your managers will agree are much more effective.
+We guarantee the Equifactor®/TapRooT® Course will help you perform systematic equipment troubleshooting and find the true root causes of your equipment problems that you previously would have overlooked.
+Plus, it will help you develop corrective actions that you and your managers will agree are much more effective.